vocdoni/docs/src/architecture/user-stories.md

 	- The **observer** fetches all the [Vote Envelopes](/architecture/data-schemes/process?id=vote-envelope) registered for the process
 	- The **observer** checks their ZK Proofs or Merkle Proofs, the [Vote Package](/architecture/smart-contracts/process?id=vote-package-zk-snarks) contents and the restrictions imposed by the process flags
 	- On encrypted votes, the **observer** decrypts the [Vote Package](/architecture/smart-contracts/process?id=vote-package-zk-snarks)
-	- The **observer** counts the number of appearences of every single vote value
+	- The **observer** counts the number of appearances of every single vote value
 		- Any vote value beyond the ones defined in the [Process Metadata](/architecture/data-schemes/process) is discarded
 - An **observer** publishes the vote results
 	<!-- - The **observer** deposits an amount as stake to the contract -->